KIT-CMS/CMSSWWithCrab/production_examples/testing_nanoaod_producion_18-10-2024.md

 ## Managing of crab tasks call

-Initial calls will be presented in the following, which can be adapted further for resubmission by adding at least one of the two options `--maxmemory` and `--maxjobruntime`-
+Initial calls will be presented in the following, which can be adapted further for resubmission by adding at least one of the two options `--maxmemory` and `--maxjobruntime`.

 ### data: